Amplifying the randomness of weak sources correlated with devices: Analysis of the randomness amplification protocol

-Let us consider an attack strategy of the adversary that attempts to pass the protocol with a~classical box of true Bell value at least $1/n$ so that honest parties are not able to obtain a random bit.}

 Recall that $f\in\{1,\ldots, m\}$ is the number drawn using bits from the $\varepsilon$-SV source, which indicates the position of a box in a sequence from which the final bit is recorded.
 Let an arbitrary sequence of type $k$ be denoted by Seq$_k$.
-Then, we consider the attack strategy given by the joint probability of $f$ and all possibly supplied sequences which satisfy the following condition
+Then, we consider a family of the attack strategies given by the joint probability of $f$ and all possibly supplied sequences which satisfy, for a given parameter $\lambda \in \left(0,1\right]$, the following condition: \begingroup\makeatletter \f@size{9.5}\check@mathfonts